ApexBelowZero/apexbelowzero.github.io/wiki/main_page.md

 - Jenkins and GitLab for CI;
 - Zabbix or EastickSearch, APM and Kibana for metrics collecting and monitoring, very interested in it with DataDog, or Ganglia, or Nagios, or Graphite, or Carbon, or Moira...;
 - VMWare products for virtualization;
-- Very interested in work with containerization in different forms, but has very-very small experience with Docker, Ansible, etc.
+- Very interested in work with containerization in different forms, but has very-very small experience with Docker, Ansible, Kubernetes, etc.